VadymMakohon/Task-Manager/README.md

-# Task-Manager
+# Task Manager

-A simple task manager application to keep track of to-do items.
+A simple yet effective task manager application designed to help you keep track of your to-do items.
+This application allows you to easily manage your tasks with features such as adding new tasks, marking them as completed, removing tasks, and filtering tasks based on their completion status.

+Whether you're a student managing homework, a professional organizing your work assignments, or anyone needing to keep track of daily activities, this Task Manager is the perfect tool to stay organized and productive.

 ## Features